Free Fall of a Quantum Many-Body System: Abstract

 \section{Abstract}

-The quantum version of the free fall problem is a topic usually skipped in undergraduate Quantum Mechanics courses because its discussion would require to deal with wavepackets built on the Airy functions -- a notoriously difficult computation.
-Here, on the contrary, we show that the problem can be nicely simplified both for a single particle and for general many--body systems making use of a gauge transformation of the wavefunction corresponding to a change of the reference frame, from the laboratory frame of reference to the one comoving with the falling system.
-Within this approach, the quantum mechanics problem of a particle in an external gravitational potential -- counterpart of the free fall of a particle in Classical Mechanics each student is used to see from high-school -- reduces to a much simpler one where there is no longer gravitational potential in the Schr\"{o}dinger equation.
-It is instructive to see that the same procedure applies also to many--body systems subjected to a two--body interparticle potential, function of the relative distances between the particles.
-This topic provides then a handful and pedagogical example of a quantum many--body system whose dynamics can be analytically described in simple terms.
+The quantum version of the free fall problem is a topic often skipped in undergraduate quantum mechanics courses because its discussion usually requires wavepackets built on the Airy functions -- a difficult computation.
+Here, on the contrary, we show that the problem can be nicely simplified both for a single particle and for general many-body systems by making use of a gauge transformation that corresponds to a change of reference frame from the laboratory frame to the one comoving with the falling system.
+Using this approach, the quantum mechanics problem of a particle in an external gravitational potential reduces to a much simpler one where there is no longer any gravitational potential in the Schr\"{o}dinger equation.
+It is instructive to see that the same procedure can be used for many-body systems subjected to an external gravitational potential and a two-body interparticle potential that is a function of the distance between the particles.
+This topic provides a helpful and pedagogical example of a quantum many-body system whose dynamics can be analytically described in simple terms.